Depression in Adults - Patient Health Questionnaire (PHQ-9)

 Stay Alive App - now includes Warrington services

 At times, when you are having suicidal thoughts, it can be very difficult to think clearly, by being prepared for these thoughts and what actions to take if you have them, you can reduce the risk that you may act on those thoughts.
-To create a keep safe plan you can head over to the link below which will supply you with extra information and examples Live Life Well
+To create a keep safe plan you can head over to the link below which will supply you with extra information and examples; Live life well - Keep Safe Plan

 - What is mental health?